Alexr951/Cannabis_Alcohol_Substitution/README.md

 **Statistical Power and the Limits of Small-Sample Synthetic Control.** A multi-estimator and power analysis of recreational cannabis legalization and U.S. state-level alcohol sales.
-The compiled paper is [Published on SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=7114559) at the repository root; the analysis pipeline that produces every number in it is in this repo.
+The compiled paper is [published on SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=7114559) at the repository root; the analysis pipeline that produces every number in it is in this repo.

 **Main results.** (1) Six estimators (partially-pooled augmented synthetic control